CosmoB12/Brazillian-e-commerce-analysis/README.md

 ### Customer Retention

 - **96.9% of customers never return after their first purchase.** This is the single most important finding in the entire analysis.
 Only 3.1% of customers place a second order, meaning for every 100 customers Olist acquires, it retains fewer than 4.
-The business is running an acquisition treadmill — every unit of revenue growth requires a proportional increase in new customer spend, with no compounding effect from a loyal base.
+The business is running an acquisition treadmill, every unit of revenue growth requires a proportional increase in new customer spend, with no compounding effect from a loyal base.

 - **High-value customers are not returning either.** Repeat purchase failure is not limited to low-spend customers.
 High-value first-time buyers churn at the same rate as everyone else, ruling out price sensitivity as the explanation.
-The data points instead to a structural absence of retention mechanics — no loyalty programs, no post-purchase nurture, no incentive to return.
+The data points instead to a structural absence of retention mechanics, no loyalty programs, no post-purchase nurture, no incentive to return.

-- **The average number of orders per customer is close to 1.** This is not a rounding issue — it reflects genuine one-and-done behaviour across the customer base.
+- **The average number of orders per customer is close to 1.** This is not a rounding issue, it reflects genuine one-and-done behaviour across the customer base.
 Without intervention, the ceiling on customer lifetime value remains extremely low regardless of how much acquisition spend increases.

 - **Marketing spend is structurally inefficient under the current model.** With near-zero retention, the cost of acquiring each unit of revenue is fixed and high.
 A modest improvement in repeat purchase rate would have an outsized impact on overall marketing ROI and revenue sustainability.